-North Dakota's College SAVE, Upromise-managed 529 savings program offers 9 investment options: three age-based options and six individual portfolios managed by Vanguard.
+North Dakota's College SAVE, managed by Ascensus College Savings, offers 9 investment options: three age-based options and six individual portfolios managed by Vanguard.
 Accounts can be linked to the Upromise rewards service.

-- Summary: North Dakota's College SAVE, Upromise-managed 529 savings program offers 9 investment options: three age-based options and six individual portfolios managed by Vanguard.
+- Summary: North Dakota's College SAVE, managed by Ascensus College Savings, offers 9 investment options: three age-based options and six individual portfolios managed by Vanguard.
 Accounts can be linked to the Upromise rewards service.

 - Program type: Savings

 - Program manager: Ascensus College Savings

 - State residency requirements: None